My Sciatica Experience after herniating my L5S1 disc and the steps I took before getting an L5S1 microdiscectomy.

 Velkommen to the Norwegian Health System (Age, 24)

-I had to wait weeks to see the physical therapist at my new conservatory.
+I had to wait weeks to see the physical therapist for my sciatica at my new conservatory.
 The meeting lasted five minutes.
 “Oh you don’t have a leg problem, it’s a problem with your spine!”
 And that was it.
 This was not my running injury experience, it was my sciatica experience.

-Thankfully there was a chiropractic clinic next to my conservatory, and so I started the long, winding, EXPENSIVE maze of Trying To Find A Way To Fix My Sciatica.
+Thankfully there was a chiropractic clinic next to my conservatory, and so I started the long, winding, EXPENSIVE maze of Trying To Find A Way To Fix My Herniated Disc.
 Here are the characters I met and things I tried during my sciatica experience:

 Chriopractor #1 (weekly appointments for approximately 2-3 months):